xybor-x/enum/README.md

 ## ⭐ Basic enum

 Basic enum is the simplest enum style.
-For handling this type of enum, refer to the [utility functions](#utility-functions).
+For handling this type of enum, refer to the [utility functions][4].

 **Pros 💪**:
 - Simplest.